Deepakiit17/Portfolio_1/README.md

 Live Preview at : https://myself.now.sh/

-### Hi there 👋 I am Sachin, a full stack web and app developer.
+### Hi there 👋 I am Deepak, a full stack web and app developer.
 I love to build new things that excites me a lot.

 # buy-me-a-coffee